 Roanoke

 Roanoke (est. pop.
 99,143 — U.S. Census Bureau, 2024 ACS) is an independent city in western Virginia, surrounded by Roanoke County (a separate jurisdiction).
 The City of Roanoke and Roanoke County both have separate circuit courts and General District Courts.
-The Roanoke Valley is a common source of confusion precisely because the city and county share a name — confirming whether the address is in the city or the county is essential before any court search.
+Confirming whether the address is in the city or the county is essential before any court search — they share a name but are entirely separate systems.

 County systems in Virginia